Factors that cause fluid retention and prevent you from losing weight

 - Localized edema : affects certain parts of the body.
 This condition is most common in the legs and feet, although it can also affect areas of the face, hands, and arms.

-The latter condition can be inherited or be the result of an injury to the lymphatic vessels.
+This latter condition can be inherited or result from injury to the lymphatic vessels.

 Signs to know if you are retaining fluid